Streaming Architecture, Performance, Apache Kafka

 Understanding which applications truly need low latency helps prioritize engineering investment:

 Fraud detection systems must evaluate transactions in milliseconds before authorizing payment.
 A 100ms latency budget leaves little room for complex rule evaluation and machine learning inference, driving architectural decisions around pre-computed features and in-memory state.
+For implementation patterns, see Real-Time Fraud Detection with Streaming.

 High-frequency trading operates at microsecond scales where even minor latency improvements provide competitive advantage.
 These systems often bypass general-purpose stream processors entirely in favor of custom C++ applications with kernel bypass networking.

 Real-time recommendation engines power e-commerce and content platforms where user engagement depends on immediate, relevant suggestions.
 Latencies above 100ms create perceptible lag in user interfaces, degrading experience and conversion rates.
+For building these systems, see Building Recommendation Systems with Streaming Data.

 IoT and industrial applications like autonomous vehicles or manufacturing process control require deterministic latencies to ensure safety and coordination.
 These systems often use specialized real-time operating systems and dedicated networks.